Sheesher/Sheesher/README.md

 ### Noteworthy projects / repos:
 #### JavaScript
 - [German Bible CLI](https://www.npmjs.com/package/german-bible-cli): A CLI for the German Bible (SCH1951).
 It has many cool features and aint useless.
-- [amos](https://github.com/Sheesher/amos): A discord bot.
+- [amos](https://github.com/Sheesher/amos): A Discord bot.
 It can play music and do much more things.
 - ... (comin soon)

 #### TypeScript